Our Company Pages

-29.7) What we can not help you with onboard
+26.6) What we cannot help you with onboard

 The crew cannot assist you with any of the following: manual lifting, any personal care, administering medication, feeding or assistance with children.
 If you need help with any of these tasks, you must be accompanied by someone who can assist you and purchase a valid ticket.

-If you are hard of hearing but use a corrective device that is fully working throughout your journey and it enables you to hear clearly, understand and act positively to instructions from crew members, you will do not need to notify us of your reduced hearing.
+If you are hard of hearing but use an assistive device that is fully working throughout your journey and it enables you to hear clearly, understand and act positively to instructions from crew members, you do not need to notify us of your reduced hearing.

 Passengers who are blind or partially sighted should notify us in line with our requirements, regardless of whether you require assistance.
 This information is required to satisfy our safety obligations and a record can be placed alongside the journey records.
 Additionally, you should identify yourselves to a crew member on entering the Craft so that they can explain our safety procedures.
 Seating for blind or partially sighted people is also restricted.

 26.11) Emergency Situations